 The proliferation of charities and NFP organisations in modern times has drawn much scrutiny from the public eye in terms of financial security and efficacy.
 There was once a widely-held view that Not-for-Profits are not in the business of making a surplus.
 Thankfully, most people now recognise that what distinguishes a Not-for-Profit is what they do with that surplus, not how big it is.

-This attitude, on the part of both NFP management and funding providers, has led to a reluctance or inability in some organisations to accumulate cash reserves.
-Naturally, this leads to a higher risk of financial difficulty, should income decline or expenses increase rapidly!
+This attitude, on the part of both NFP management and funding providers, had led to a reluctance or inability in some organisations to accumulate cash reserves.
+Naturally, this lead to a higher risk of financial difficulty, should income decline or expenses increase rapidly!

-This should ring alarm bells and is a prime reason why the traditional concept of financial frugality and lack of reserve planning should be left by the wayside.
+Low cash reserves should ring alarm bells and that’s a prime reason why the traditional concept of financial frugality and lack of reserve planning should be left by the wayside.
 It highlights the importance of accumulating cash reserves.
 Profitability needs to be looked upon as a financial surplus and encouraged to ensure ongoing sustainability.
-Especially under the NDIS, this can drive expansion and growth.
+Especially for NFPs working under the NDIS, this can drive expansion and growth.

 (Not so) Unplanned Situations